bus-vm — AI Platform VM status client

 and approved before the API token request can succeed; confirm that with

-bus auth status, then request a token that includes the VM status scope
+bus auth status, then request a token that includes the VM status resource

 enabled for your account: